-Completed in 2011 GAPS is our 2nd purpose built clinical skills and simulation department, benefiting from over 30 years combined team experience to design a simulation centre incorporating two high fidelity simulation suites.
-Ethernet protocol audio-visual recording capability and utilising a conjoined control room to allow coordination of attainment of learning outcomes during simultaneous simulation events.
+Completed in 2011 GAPS is our 2nd purpose built clinical skills and simulation department, benefiting from over 30 years combined team experience to design a simulation and skills centre incorporating two high fidelity simulation suites, wet and dry clinical skills room and a 14 phantom head dental simulation suite.
+Ethernet protocol audio-visual recording capability and utilising a conjoined control room to allow coordination of attainment of learning outcomes during simultaneous simulation events across all seven rooms.

 Each room is easily converted to be used according to the learning objectives of each course and is equipped with the following: